Luca Beccari

-Luca Beccari (born 29 October 1974) is a Sammarinese politician current serving as Secretary for Foreign and Political Affairs since January 2020.
-He also served as Captain Regent for a six-month term in 2014, alongside Valeria Ciavatta.
-He is a resident of Serravalle and a former official with the Central Bank of San Marino.
-He has been a Christian Democrat since 1993, and joined the Grand and General Council in 2012.
+Luca Beccari (born 29 October 1974) is a Sammarinese politician and public administrator who has served as Secretary of State for Foreign and Political Affairs since January 2020.
+A member of the Sammarinese Christian Democratic Party, he previously served as Captain Regent of San Marino for a six-month term in 2014, alongside Valeria Ciavatta.

+Beccari resides in Serravalle and previously worked as an official of the Central Bank of San Marino.